Exemocaro/PI/README.md

 # Real-time Audio Emotion Recognition

-This project implements a real-time audio emotion recognition system using WebSocket communication between a Python client and server.
+This project implements a real-time audio emotion recognition system using WebSocket communication between a Python Flask server and a web-based client.

 ## Project Structure

-- `client.py`: Records audio from the microphone and sends it to the server for emotion analysis.
-- `server.py`: Receives audio data, processes it, and returns emotion predictions.
+- `app.py`: Flask server that handles WebSocket connections, processes audio data, and returns emotion predictions.
-- `emotion_predictor.py`: Contains the logic for predicting emotions based on audio volume.
+- `audio_processing.py`: Contains the logic for processing audio data and predicting emotions.
+- `templates/index.html`: The main HTML file for the web interface.
+- `static/script.js`: Client-side JavaScript for handling audio recording and WebSocket communication.
+- `static/styles.css`: CSS file for styling the web interface.

 ## Installation